fabiospampinato/worktank/README.md

 });
 ```

-Then you call `exec` on the pool, to call the method that you want inside the first available worker:
+Then you can call `exec` on the pool instance, to call the method that you want inside the first available worker:

 ```ts
 const result = await pool.exec (